taewookim02/todos/README.md

 ## Todos:

-1. Add Todo details
+1. Todo details to save on form submit
    - duedate
    - priority
    - details
-   2. Add more values in model
-   3. ...
+2. ...
-   4. Populate values of modal
+3. Populate values of modal

 ## Use case scenarios